Last Updated: November 2, 2020

 In addition, information about our users, including personal information, may be disclosed as part of any merger, acquisition, or similar transaction, as well as in the event of an insolvency, bankruptcy, or receivership in which personal information could be transferred to third parties as one of our business assets.
 However, such third-parties would be required to abide by the same privacy and security standards to which we, ourselves, are held, or else would not have rights to such information.

 Some features on our Services may allow you to post or submit personal information that is made available to other users of our Services.
 For example, if you post a Submission, any personal information that you include with that Submission will be made available to other users of our Services who are registered for that same event, as well as the Event Host(s) for that event, who view it.
 You include personal information in any Submissions, and in any messages that you send using Contact Features, at your sole risk.
+You also include personal information when entering a live meeting with an Event Host or downloading a piece of collateral (e.g., PDF) from an exhibitor’s page.
 We cannot control the actions of other users with whom you choose to share information.
 We may allow you to select privacy options that limit some third-party access to certain types of Submissions, but no security measures are impenetrable or perfect.

 Additionally, even after information posted on our Services is removed, caching and archiving services may have saved that information, and other users or third parties may have copied or stored the information available on our Services.
 We cannot warrant or guarantee that any personal information that you provide on and in connection with our Services (including, without limitation, personal information included in Submissions) will not be accessed, viewed, or used by unauthorized persons.